Welcome to the Artist Toolbox

-Prague Fringe is now in its 17th year and takes place in the Malá Strana (little quarter) district.
+Prague Fringe is now in its 18th year and takes place in the Malá Strana (Little Quarter) district.
 A beautiful district below the castle running along the Vltava river.
 All our venues are within easy walking distance of each other.

-You can read about the members of the team on our MEET THE TEAM PAGE.
+You can read about the members of the team on our Contact us page.

 You will meet at least one member the Fringe team early in the festival, at your venue during your tech period.
-Whilst Budečská is the address that appears on our communications with you, it is actually not an office, it's a private residence, which is not suitable for visitors, the hub of the festival is in and around Malá Strana... and don't you worry, we'll be making our way round your venues during tech to say hello and help familiarise you with the festival, meeting places etc. and the Festival assistants and Fringe Technicians will be on hand to assist with your requirements.
+The hub of the Festival is in and around Malá Strana... and don't you worry, we'll be making our way round your venues during tech to say hello and help familiarise you with the festival, meeting places etc. and the Festival assistants and Fringe Technicians will be on hand to assist with your requirements.